A Grauert-Riemenschneider vanishing theorem for Witt canonical sheaves: Abstract

 \section{Abstract}

-We prove a Witt vector version of the usual Grauert--Riemenschneider vanishing theorem over fields of positive characteristic, solving a question raised by Blickle, Esnault, Chatzistamatiaou and Rülling.
+We prove a Witt vector version of the usual Grauert--Riemenschneider vanishing theorem over perfect fields of positive characteristic, solving a question raised by Blickle, Esnault, Chatzistamatiou and Rülling.
 We then deduce some rationality consequences for $F$--rational singularities.